cbj950613/fp/README.md

 }
 }

 the getmaxyx() function calculated the max of x and y values and by moving the cursor to y/2,x/2, I was able to estimate the center of the screen.

+attron(%char_BOLD) and attroff(%char_BOLD) allows the character on display to be bolded at command.